-HER BLOOD IS GOLD was first published in 1993 and is a classic in the literature of women’s health and spirituality, and continues to be a major inspiration for menstrual activists and educators as well as for individual women.
+HER BLOOD IS GOLD was first published in 1993.
+The book has become a classic in the literature of women’s health and spirituality, and continues to be a major inspiration for menstrual activists and educators as well as for individual women.

 “Like the wise-women whose memory she celebrates, Lara Owen is both scientist and poet.
 In this wonderful book, she shows how “the curse”, when ritually respected and restored to its ancient position, becomes every woman’s crock of gold.”
 Chris Knight Ph.D., author of Blood Relations: Menstruation and the Origins of Culture (Yale Univ.
 Press), Professor of Anthropology, University of E. London.